Oil prices head for 10% weekly jump on North America, Norway outages

 Brent’s six-month contango, a market structure where the front-month Brent futures are trading at a discount to later contracts implying current oversupply, has shrunk to around $1.90 a barrel from $3.24 less than a month ago.

-Norwegian oil company and labour officials said they would meet with a state-appointed mediator on Friday in an attempt to bring an end to a strike.
+In Norway, the head of the union leading an offshore worker strike told Reuters he hoped there could be a deal to resolve the wage dispute with oil companies later on Friday after a meeting with a mediator.

-An escalation could almost triple the existing outage if no solution is reached by Oct.
+An escalation of the strike could almost triple the existing outage if no solution is reached by Oct.
 14, taking the total capacity cut to about 934,000 barrels of oil equivalents per day.

 “It goes without saying that a resolution to the conflict would pull the rug from under bulls’ feet,” PVM analysts said in a note.